 Cut out one test from the book for each child and put their name on it so they each have their own test.

 Set aside 1/2 hour per day, about 3 or 4 days a week.
 We did our core subjects in the morning, and SAT prep was first thing after lunch.

 During each prep session, complete one section of the test (each section is just 25 minutes)

 Set the timer.

-Have them take the test under timed situation.
+Have them take the test under a timed situation.

 After the timer rings, have kids correct their own test packet.